 As goodwill is not amortized, goodwill balances are regularly assessed for potential impairment.
 Such assessments require an analysis of future cash flow projections as well as a determination of an appropriate discount rate to calculate present values.
 Cash flow projections are based on management-approved estimates, which involve the input of numerous Company professionals from finance, operations and program management.
 Key factors used in estimating future cash flows include assessments of labor and other direct costs on existing contracts, estimates of overhead costs and other indirect costs, and assessments of new business prospects and projected win rates.
-The Company's most recent assessment indicates that no reporting units are currently at risk of impairment; however, significant changes in the estimates and assumptions used in purchase accounting and goodwill impairment testing could have a material effect on the consolidated financial statements.
+The Company's most recent assessment indicates that no reporting units are currently at risk of impairment as the fair value of each reporting unit is significantly in excess of the carrying value.
+However, significant changes in the estimates and assumptions used in purchase accounting and goodwill impairment testing could have a material effect on the consolidated financial statements.